ebruck/radiotray-ng/README.md

      media-key-volume-down: Media key to use for volume down

 ```
-Do not edit the config while Radiotray-NG is running or your changes will be lost.
+* Do not edit the config while Radiotray-NG is running or your changes will be lost.
-Media keys are test first for volume and then station switching.
-No checks are made to see if a key assignment collides with another action.
+* No checks are made if a media key assignment collides with another action.

 ## Bookmarks Format ##